Cabji/flip-gui/README.md

 # Known Bugs

-1. Template Editor wxChoice for choosing template file doesn't reflect update in Main Frame's template wxChoice when new template file is added via T.E.
-(Template Editor)
+1. ~~Template Editor wxChoice for choosing template file doesn't reflect update in Main Frame's template wxChoice when new template file is added via T.E.
+(Template Editor)~~
+2. Template Editor doesn't auto select newly created template in wxChoice widget, nor open it in text editing widget ready for editing.
-2. Possible bug in Data Viewer when reusing it multiple times (need to reproduce and accurately describe) (Data Viewer)
+3. Possible bug in Data Viewer when reusing it multiple times (need to reproduce and accurately describe) (Data Viewer)